ickule/yagolic/README.md

 ## Dependencies

-This repo uses C17 code, targets GNU/Linux computers and is meant to be compatible with the clang tools.
+This program uses C17 code, targets GNU/Linux computers and is meant to be compatible with the clang tools.

 You need the following packages:

 - cmake
+- ninja-build (if you want to use `ninja` instead of `make`)
 - clang
 - clang-tidy
 - clang-format